CEOP: Child Exploitation and Online Protection Command

 In Science we will develop our knowledge of plants and living things, including humans.

-In PSHE, the theme is Dreams and Goals and then Healthy Me.
+In PSHE, the theme is Relationships and then Changing Me.

 We are going to be very busy!